 Georgia Transmission is organized and operates as a cooperative.
-The Member Systems and Oglethorpe paid an aggregate of \$195 in membership fees.
-Patronage capital is the retained net margin of Georgia Transmission.
+The Member Systems and Oglethorpe made a one-time aggregate payment of \$195 in membership fees.
+At December 31, 2020, patronage capital consisted of a \$49 million special patronage contribution from the Member Systems, cumulative net margins, and \$151 million related to land recovery.
 As provided in Georgia Transmission's Bylaws, any excess of revenue over expenses from operations is treated as advances of capital by the Member Systems and Oglethorpe, and is allocated to each of them on the basis of their transmission services purchased from Georgia Transmission.
 Under the Georgia Transmission Indenture, Georgia Transmission is required to achieve a margins-for-interest (MFI) ratio for each fiscal year equal to at least 1.10.